-Its single nature encourages the second characteristic, namely Continuous.
+Its single nature encourages the characteristic, second namely Continuous.
 Deep continuous microlearning is interpreted as learning directed to continue the instructions in it.
-Of course, continuous encouragement by students requires a single material that can adjust students' curiosity through assignments instruction.
+Of course, continuous encouragement by students requires a single material that can adjust students' through assignments curiosity instruction.

 The instructions given are an inclusive learning process, knowledge, and student experience.
 In other words, the inculcation of knowledge and experience encourages the collective nature of students' insights and scholarship.
 Knowledge and experience, of course, can develop automatically during learning.
-As for the collective characteristics of microlearning, this forces the developer of the material microlearning to always develop the stages of instruction gradually and to enable potential gamification.
+As for collective characteristics microlearning, this forces the developer of the material microlearning to always develop the stages of instruction gradually and to enable potential gamification.

-To facilitate the acceptance of instructions in microlearning, other characteristics are needed, namely descriptive and informative Descriptive presentation. and informative can be seen from the choice of words that can build visualization in students' minds.
-While side the information can be found through the presentation of functional material (Siregar et al., 2021).
-Functional material can be interpreted as helpful information, not using long-winded words or images that are not related to the content of the material.
+To facilitate the acceptance of instructions in microlearning, other characteristics are needed, namely informative descriptive and Descriptive presentation. informative can be seen from the choice of words that can build visualization in students' minds.
+While side information can be found through the presentation of functional material (Siregar et al., 2021).
+Functional material can be interpreted as helpful Information, not using long-winded words or images that are not related to the content of the material.